What is a Dual Diagnosis?

 What Addictions and Mental Disorders Does Your Dual Diagnosis Treatment Center in Massachusetts Treat?

 Our dual diagnosis treatment center in Massachusetts offers specialized care and support for a wide range of mental disorders and substance abuse issues.
-The treatment team at Woburn Wellness Addiction Treatment in Massachusetts has experience treating a wide range of co occuring disorders.
+Our treatment team in Massachusetts has experience treating a wide range of co occuring disorders.

 We specialize in the treatment of co-occurring disorders such as:

-We provide dual-diagnosis treatment in Massachusetts to help people with co-occurring substance abuse and mental disorders get back on the road to recovery.
+We provide dual-diagnosis treatment in Massachusetts through a combined drug addiction treatment program and mental health program to help people with co-occurring substance and mental disorders get back on the road to recovery.
 Our dual diagnosis program plans are tailored to meet the unique needs of each person, incorporating evidence-based approaches, behavioral therapy, and holistic modalities for a comprehensive approach to care.
 With the appropriate addiction and mental health treatment services, you or your loved one can navigate the challenges of drug abuse and mental illnesses such as personality disorders, bipolar disorder, or PTSD.
 To explore our dual diagnosis programs, call Woburn Wellness Addiction Treatment at (781) 622-9190.

 Our Massachusetts rehab center is an in-network addiction treatment provider with most insurance companies, with the exception of Medicare/Medicaid.
 This means we accept most public and private insurance.
 Our team is available to review your insurance plan and collaborate directly with your provider, aiding you in understanding and maximizing your coverage to minimize out-of-pocket expenses.
 Simply fill out our insurance verification form for a free benefits check.